sgorblex-unimi/SVeSE/README.md

 In general, follow the style of the already present code.
 Some details worth pointing out are:
 - use `this.*` only if necessary or for clarity.
 This may be subject to change
 - period dot after javadoc specifications (`@param`s too)
+- always insert `@throws` clause in javadoc, but insert `throws` in method signature only if particularly meaningful (or in checked exceptions obviously)